OKStateACM/ElectronCodelab/04 - Interprocess Communication.md

 ### IPC (but for real)

+#### 1. Renderer Issues Event

 Let's start with step 1 of the above IPC timeline: the renderer process (here, the *Add Todo* window) issues an event to the main process.
-Remember that the *Submit* button calls an as of yet unimplemented `submit()` function.

-#### 1. Renderer Issues Event

 ##### `add.html`